edgeandnode/subscription-payments/graph-subscriptions-rs/README.md

 ### Ticket Payload

 The payload is a [CBOR](https://www.rfc-editor.org/rfc/rfc7049)-encoded map.
-Only 2 fields must be supported:
+The following fields must be supported:
+1. `chain_id: U256`: EIP-155 chain id.
+2. `contract: array(20)`: Address of the subscriptions contract.
-1. `signer: array(20)`: Address associated with the secret key used to sign the ticket.
+3. `signer: array(20)`: Address associated with the secret key used to sign the ticket.
-2. `user: optional array(20)`: Required to when the authorized `signer` is not the `user` associated with a subscription.
+4. `user: optional array(20)`: Required to when the authorized `signer` is not the `user` associated with a subscription.
 When omitted, the `signer` is implied to be equal to the `user`.

 Other optional fields may be supported at the gateway operator's discretion.
 See `TicketPayload` for the fields supported by this library.